RE3-Github-Organization/circle2web/content/services/_index.md

   can't go, **we help your organization keep _itself_ secure.**
 image: "/images/cmdr-shane-610506-unsplash.webp"
 services:
-- title: Cyber Security Incident Response
+- title: Cyber Security Response Readiness
   short_markdown: The true value of Security Operations comes form the effectiveness
     of your Incident Response capability.
 We can help you plan, evaluate, improve and manage your Incident Response program or - if you're just starting - help